josokw/HopfieldANN/README.md

 A Hopfield network is a recurrent artificial neural network (ANN) and was invented by John Hopfield in 1982.
 A Hopfield network is a one layered network.
 Every neuron is connected to every other neuron except with itself.

 Every connection is represented by a weight factor.
 These weight factors are determined by the Hebb's learning rule (1949).

-Associative memory: capacity 0.14 * number of neurons.
+Associative memory capacity: 0.14 * number of neurons.

 Input format